Which country is cheaper, Portugal or Belgium?

 Both Portugal and Belgium during the summer are popular places to visit.
 Most visitors come to Belgium for the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Portugal because of the beaches, snorkeling, the hiking, and the family-friendly experiences.

 In July, Brussels is generally cooler than Lisbon.
-Temperatures in Brussels average around 18°C (65°F), and Lisbon stays around 23°C (73°F).
+Daily temperatures in Brussels average around 18°C (65°F), and Lisbon fluctuates around 23°C (73°F).

 In Lisbon, it's very sunny this time of the year.
 In the summer, Brussels often gets less sunshine than Lisbon.
 Brussels gets 186 hours of sunny skies this time of year, while Lisbon receives 352 hours of full sun.